 Please watch your children, as this is a busy intersection.
 Pets are not recommended and do not go under the overpass.
 It is the bat’s home, and it is a bustling intersection.

 The rooftop at famous restaurant URBAN opened its rooftop to bat watching at sunset in Round Rock.
 They are over 21 years establishment.
 They are open Thursday through Sunday from 5 pm-11 pm, and this would be an excellent place for a dinner or date night and, of course, to watch the bats.

 The Goodwater Master Naturalists are at the Napa on Fridays and sometimes have activities for kids with bat information.
 If you have questions about the bats, seek out these members.

 Located in Mason County, the colony here is a maternity colony.
 Due to this, you must be careful not to disturb the bats.

-In 1907 W. Phillip Eckert bought the property, and it happened that this particular location contained a cave.
+In 1907 W. Phillip Eckert bought the property, and this location contained a cave.
 This cave houses a seasonal population of female Mexican free-tailed bats.

-The bats can be seen at the Eckert James preserve, situated close to the town of Mason near Highway 29.
+The bats can be seen at the Eckert James preserve, situated close to Mason near Highway 29.